Before his own world was upended, Franklin had doubts about charitable giving.

 “If we lose our house, so be it.”

-Franklin and Michelle have known each other since Grade Two.
+Franklin and Michelle have known each other since grade two.
 The couple is aligned in what is, and isn’t, important in their lives.
 They agreed that Gracie was their top priority, even when a need like keeping a roof over their heads was at risk.
 “We were lost,” Franklin recalls.
 “We decided she needed us.
 If we lose our house, so be it.”

 As Gracie prepared for surgery to receive a port for treatment, a hospital social worker met with the family.
 After learning about their situation, she connected them with a charity that could help ease the immediate financial strain.
-“She told us, ‘This woman has never said no to me.’
+“She told us, ‘This charity has never said no to me.’
 So we filled out the paperwork,” Franklin said, recalling the intense pressure they were under.

 “The next day, we could hardly believe it, we were told our mortgage would be paid for the next two months so we could focus on Gracie.”